Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Parkville, placing the area among the bottom 25% of areas assessed nationally

-This pace meets or exceeds demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-In FY-26, $323.7 million in commercial development approvals have been recorded, indicating strong commercial development momentum.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+In the current financial year, $323.7 million in commercial development approvals have been recorded, indicating strong commercial development momentum.

-Recent developments have been entirely medium and high-density housing, offering more affordable entry points for downsizers, investors, and first-home buyers.
-By 2041, Parkville is projected to grow by 1,805 residents, with construction maintaining a reasonable pace, although increasing competition among buyers may result as population increases.
+Recent development has consisted entirely of medium and high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
+According to AreaSearch's latest quarterly estimate, Parkville is expected to grow by 1,833 residents by 2041.
+Construction pace is maintaining reasonable projections despite increasing population and potential competition among buyers.

 Frequently Asked Questions - Development